jonas-rudin/HIV-CAD/README.md

 - check autoencoder bach_size on input vs on training

 ## TODO

+- adapt CPR for shorter version of 454 for example
+- CHI: what is correction doing?
+- CHI: what is the best way to compare created data?

 - align sequences and get difference of
 - look at chi's solution possible runtime improvement